 Mainstreaming and modelling

 Applying gender analysis to a water management modelling framework

 Evie Packett, Joyce Wu, Nicky Grigg

-LAND AND WATER
+LAND AND WATER www.csiro.au

-www.csiro.au

-CSIRO

 For the water sector, the advent of gender mainstreaming presents an opportunity to build on existing efforts to include and acknowledge all users and managers of water

 Why include gender in modelling?

-To work towards the 1992 Dublin Statement on Integrated Water Resource Management that enshrines the importance of gender in water management, CSIRO through the Sustainable Development Investment Portfolio (SDIP), is progressing down a path to mainstream gender in modelling.
+To work towards the 1992 Dublin Statement on Integrated Water Resource Management that enshrines the importance of gender in water management2, CSIRO through the Sustainable Development Investment Portfolio (SDIP), is progressing down a path to mainstream gender in modelling.
 Current water modelling methodologies rarely include gender.
 For example, responses from the Stockholm Environment Institute (SEI) 2017 survey of SEI water and energy model users showed that 88% thought that gender and social equity issues should be included in their modelling research.
-However, only 7% of responders said it was currently included.
+However, only 7% of responders said it was currently included3.
 This survey covered modelling practitioners from both genders.
 The SEI's study revealed a desire to include gender in modelling related research but acknowledged in reality this is not occurring, perhaps partly because of a lack of established methods4.
-1 Problem definition relations and build conceptual models Account for missing gender-specific knowledge
+1 Problem definition - Gender considerations inform modelling objectives and scope - Include gender social goals as criteria for success and design relevant reporting metrics Use gender analysis to reveal contextual social relations and build conceptual models Account for missing gender-specific knowledge by identifying the risks of such knowledge gaps and assessing the implications for confidence in modelling results